 If you’re allowing comments they will appear in the next tab

 And finally if you have enabled FRBR and you have other editions of the title in your collection you will see the ‚Editions‘ tab.

 To the right of the details you’ll find a series of boxes.
 The first box is a list of buttons to help navigate the search results.
 From there you can see the next or previous result from your search or return to the results.

 Clicking ‚Browse results‘ at the top of the right column will open up your search results on the detail page

 Below the search buttons you’ll find the links to place a hold, print the record, save the record to your lists, add it to your cart or send to a device (using a QR code).

-Another option that will appear on this right hand side bar (if a library is allowing purchase suggestions) is the ability to ‚Suggest for Purchase‘.
-Clicking this link will bring the user to the Purchase Suggestion form to fill out.
+Another option that will appear on this right hand side bar, if a library is allowing purchase suggestions (see the suggestion system preference), is the ability to ‚Suggest for Purchase‘.
+Clicking this link will bring the user to the purchase suggestion form to fill out.